Notes on the Geography of Northern India: Lucknow Residency

 "The Residency is the spot which all Englishmen will wish to visit first in Lucknow."
 So speaks colonial-era editions of Murray's Handbook for India.
 Its location may have been selected by Claude Martin, who had been, among other things, a land surveyor for the East India Company.

 There are no known photos of the Residency before its destruction in 1857.
 Its restoration would therefore be a work of supposition.
 The Archaeological Survey's report for 1902/3 states in any case that restoration was not the Survey's goal: instead, its "idea has been to avoid all outward semblance of patching up a ruin."

 The monument in the previous photo carries this plaque.
 "Sacred to the Memory of Major General Sir John Inglis, I.C.S., Colonel, H. M's 32rd Regiment, who with a handful of devoted men defended the Residency of Lucknow for 87 days from 3rd July 1857 to 27th September against an overwhelming force of the enemy."
 Inglis survived.

 Inglis had a wife, and she's remembered here, too: "Also of Julia, his wife, daughter of 1st Baron Chelmsford, who shared with him the horrors of the siege.
 Born April 19th 1833, died at Beckenham, February 10th, 1994."

 The grandest building on the site was not the residency but the banqueting hall, which was built--also by a nawab--in the early 19th century.

 A stucco fireplace missing its floor.

 The residency proper.

-A plaque marks the spot where Henry Lawrence, the commander of the besieged British, died.
+A plaque marks the spot where Henry Lawrence, the commander, died.
+Inglis then took over.